Zabamund/T22_getting_started/Installation_and_setup.md

 to see what we installed.

-Note: Open `./environment.yml` inside the jupyter notebook.
+Note: Open `./environment.yml` inside the Jupyter notebook.

 ---